 This certification can only be obtained during NAFCU's BSA School.
 At the end of the school, attendees may take an optional exam to earn their NCBSO designation.
 The exam will consist of no more than 50 multiple-choice questions that are derived from content that was covered throughout the BSA School program.

 Note: Participants must earn a score of 76% or higher to pass the exam.

-Exam may be purchased during your BSA Seminar online registration process.
+The exam may be purchased during your BSA School online registration process.
 Learn more.